Abdullah-Soban/3HUE-Security-Scanner/README.md

 ### Common Issues with Docker Pull Installation

 > [!Note]
-  If you want to use AWS role assumption (e.g., with the "Connect assuming IAM Role" option), you may need to mount your local `.aws` directory into the container as a volume (e.g., `- "${HOME}/.aws:/home/prowler/.aws:ro"`).
+  If you want to use AWS role assumption (e.g., with the "Connect assuming IAM Role" option), you may need to mount your local `.aws` directory into the container as a volume.
 There are several ways to configure credentials for Docker containers.
 See the [Troubleshooting](./docs/troubleshooting.md) section for more details and examples.

 You can find more information in the [Troubleshooting](./docs/troubleshooting.md) section.